backdrop-contrib/slick/README.txt

 Nested slick is a parent Slick containing slides which contain individual child slick per slide.
-The child slicks are basically regular slide overlays like a single video over the large background image, only with nested slicks it can be many videos displayed as a slideshow.
+The child slicks are basically regular slide overlays like a single video over the large background image, only with nested slicks it can be many videos displayed as a slideshow as well.
 Use Field collection, or Views to build one.
 Supported multi-value fields for nested slicks: Image, Media, Atom reference.